ove/ove-apps/packages/ove-app-charts/README.md

 }
 ```

-The `spec` field points to either a URL of, or contains an embedded [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).
+The `spec` property points to either a URL of, or contains an embedded [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).

 ## Loading the App